Improving Power Spectrum Estimation using Multitapering: Efficient asteroseismic analyses for understanding stars, the Milky Way, and beyond: Power Spectrum Estimation in Asteroseismology

 \subsection{Simulated Time-Series of a Solar-like Oscillator}

-To illustrate the spectral estimation accuracy of the \texttt{mtNUFFT} periodogram, we simulate a light curve of a solar-like oscillator using an asteroseismic power spectrum model of a $1.0\;\mathrm{M}_{\odot}$ star of age $3.99$ Gyr and $Z=0.01$.
-We use a similar procedure as \cite{ball_2018} to simulate our synthetic power spectrum containing a granulation background and a p-mode envelope of a sum of Lorentzians
+To illustrate the power spectrum estimation accuracy of the \texttt{mtNUFFT} periodogram, we simulate a light curve of a solar-like oscillator using an asteroseismic power spectrum model of a $1.0\;\mathrm{M}_{\odot}$ star of age $3.99$ Gyr and $Z=0.01$.
+We use a similar procedure as \cite{ball_2018} to simulate our synthetic (model) power spectrum containing a granulation background and a p-mode envelope of a sum of Lorentzians